Flogging0140/fizzyvermin.github.io/_pages/about.md

 #### What I am doing:

-Currently am working at my internship, going ~1yr.
+I am currently working as a Backend Developer and SEM Analyst.
+I work in the AspNet Framework.

 I program for work 💻 and personal projects.
 When not doing this I am reading or at the gym.
-I may try other things in the summer, like golf 💭.
+Coming up soon is school.
+Having completed my diploma in IT and Internet Software I am starting Univercity for CS.

 I am a creature of routine.
 I have a plan for the day and goals for what I want to accomplish.
 Goals evolve as I figure out what can get done in a day.

 #### Notes:

-* Checkout the nav bar for projects I am currently working on.
+* Check out the nav bar for projects I am currently working on.
-* The my blog section is just random thoughts.
+* See the blog section for random thoughts.